kokono9201/Java_Demo/README.md

 ## OrderSystem<br>
-A simple order system as Hello, and get familiar with git and using IDEA<br>
+A simple order system as Hello, and get familiar with git and using IDEA.
 Entry class: DishApp

 ## GobangChess<br>